parse-community/parse-php-sdk/README.md

 ```

 ### Push

+Push notifications can be constructed and sent using this sdk.
+You can send pushes to predefined channels of devices, or send to a customized set of devices using the power of `ParseQuery`.

 In order to use Push you must first configure a [working push configuration](http://docs.parseplatform.org/parse-server/guide/#push-notifications) in your parse server instance.